nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 ### 1\.4.
 Distrust a Boot Component (Bootloader, Kernel)
+There are many reasons to distrust a boot component.
+Revocation can be used as a mechanism to prevent older versions of software from executing.
+Revocation can also be used to protect a system against compromised or defective boot components (e.g. [BootHole](https://eclypsium.com/2020/07/29/theres-a-hole-in-the-boot/)).
+The loss, misuse, retirement, or compromise of a private key may also necessitate distrusting a formerly trusted boot component.

+To revoke a specific boot component or small selection of boot components, consider using DBX or MOKX deny list hashes -- an approach most effective when the list of compromise signed-objects is known.
+Other objects signed by the same private key will not be affected.
+Using hashes to revoke individual signatures is a targeted way to revoke untrusted boot components.
+Carry out the following steps:

+1. Identify which components are to be distrusted.
+2. Create a SHA-256 hash of each component.
+3. Load each hash into the DBX if execution happens prior to Shim.
+Execution after Shim provides the option of leveraging MOKX.

+Sometimes the number of items to be revoked exceeds the amount of memory available to Secure Boot.
+Also, sometimes a private key is compromised meaning signatures from it can no longer be trusted.
+Both situations necessitate the revocation of a certificate associated with validating problematic signatures or associated with a compromised private key.
+To revoke a certificate:

+1. Create a replacement RSA-2048 certificate and private key if needed.
+2. Update signatures on trustworthy boot components if needed.
+3. Examine the full scope of certificate's revocation will have.
+Was the associated private key responsible for signing drivers, firmware binaries, or other components beyond the scope of a traditional bootloader or kernel?
+How old is the certificate and how many weeks, months, years, or decades of content could be disrupted?
+4. Remove the certificate from the DB/MOK allow list.
+Moving the certificate to the DBX/MOKX deny list is not necessary.

 ### 1\.5.
 Trust a Certificate via DB or MOK
+Systems with UEFI Secure Boot have access to the DB allow list at all times.
+Most firmware and software that relies upon Secure Boot can read the KEK, DB, and DBX.
+Some software -- such as the Shim bootloader -- extends Secure Boot to add MOK and MOKX.
+All existing Secure Boot values and value stores are retained.
+MOK and MOKX and the values contained within are added as an extension of the standard Secure Boot implementation.

+In general, use MOK when the following conditions are met:

+1. The bootloader Shim is in use.
+2. The certificate or hash is being used to validate a boot component that executes after Shim.
+3. The certificate or hash is associated with a boot component, module, or driver that is part of the same OS image or virtual machine as Shim.

+Secure Boot's DB allow list is stored within endpoint firmware.
+The value travels with the hardware, not the software image.
+In general, prefer use of the DB when the following is true:

+1. The boot component, module, or driver executes before Shim or before MOK and MOKX are initialized.
+2. The boot component relates to a piece of hardware or firmware that is specific to the endpoint.

+After determining the correct location to store the certificate, perform the following actions:

+1. Acquire or create an RSA-2048 certificate and private key.
+2. Add the certificate to the DB/MOK.
+Use the append option to add on to the existing values.
+Omitting append usually clears all values in the DB/MOK and installs only the new certificate.
+3. Sign content with the private key and test that the certificate can validate signed binaries while Secure Boot is enforcing.

 ### 1\.6.
 Trust a Hash via DB or MOK
+Trusting a hash is similar to trusting a certificate.
+See section 1.5 above for an explanation of when to choose DB or MOKX to store the hash.
+Then follow these steps:

+1. Calculate a SHA-256 hash of a boot component, firmware binary, module, driver, or other executable scrutinized by Secure Boot.
+2. Add the hash to the DB/MOK.
+Use the append option to extend the existing list of certificates and hashes.
+Omit the append option to wipe out the existing values.

 ### 1\.7.
 Distrust a Certificate via DBX or MOKX

 ### 1\.8.
 Distrust a Hash via DBX or MOKX

+### 1.9.
+Interact with Command Prompt or Terminal
+### 1.10.
+Interact with UEFI Configuration
+### 1.11.
+Interact with KeyTool

 ## 2\.
 Scripts and Commands
 ### 2\.1.
 Create Certificates and Keys